Skip to main content

 Visits analysis

-With the Visits analysis tab, you can find information on all visits:
+The Visits analysis tab provides information on all visits:

 Add or remove columns by clicking on Add columns.